btconway/babyagi/README.md

 ![image](https://github.com/robiwan303/babyagi/blob/main/BabyAGI-Memory.jpeg)

 Beside the update of embedding vector store above, the extended result data is written to file, serving as backup.
 The data is stored in folder "scrape_documents".
 When the vector store is deleted, the "memory" still exists in this file.
 The file can be used for embedding again using stand-alone script ingest.py (see document embedding extension).

+## New: Initial internet search and scrape content embedding in document vector store
+Optional feature to perform a toplist search and subsequent web page scraping.
+The scrape results, with strict filtering for human-readable content, then get embedded in document vector store before the task procedure is started.

+This shall provide BabyAGI with a preconfigured "memory" of related content and shall help to minimize the need for smart search, since it involves token intensive LLM based scrape result summarization.

 ## Full Llama support: 100% local operation possible
 By limiting the context size for document embedding, smart search results, etc. and changing the Llama setup a bit, it is possible to have BabyAGI run (mostly) stable with 7B-Llama.
 It is slower as with OpenAI models, but reasonable (on my MacBook M1 with 16GB RAM).